Ritayu09/Data-Science-Exercises/README.md

-# An open source Data Science repository to learn and apply learnings on problems.
+### An open source Data Science repository to learn and implement machine learning techniques on problems.